 What programs do you teach at Concordia University Irvine?
 What drew you to this field of study?
 What keeps you excited about it?

-How will your program better prepare/equip educators for the current climate we’re in (specifically with COVID-19 and the move to online/hybrid learning)?
+How will your program better prepare/equip educators for the current climate we are in, specifically with COVID-19 and online/hybrid learning?

-What attracted you to Concordia University Irvine?
+What attracted you to Concordia University Irvine to teach at?
 What sets them apart?

-What is your professional background as an educator?
+What is your professional background (including degrees) as an educator?

 Tell us a little about yourself.
 Why did you become interested in education?